$240 Find Cheap Flights from New York to Sweden

 The average price of all round-trip flights from New York to Sweden clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from New York to Sweden, look for departures on Mondays and avoid leaving on a Saturday, as it's usually the priciest day.
+If you are looking for a flight deal from New York to Sweden, look for departures on Sundays and avoid leaving on a Saturday, as it's usually the priciest day.
 When flying back from Sweden, Tuesday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from New York to Sweden?